Developer Guide

 - Initially,

-family).
+addstudentwasadd student(the same goes for other similar commands in theaddfamily).
 This required some minor tweaking of the parser which was relatively straightforward. - However, when it came to implementing aliases, we realized that it was difficult to ensure that the aliases don’t overlap with the multi-worded commands without drastically changing the parser.

 - Thankfully, the simple solution was to just enforce everything to be one word long.